Canon T8i vs Nikon D7500

 It is notable that the D7500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T8i lacks such a headphone port.

 Both the T8i and the D7500 are recent models that are part of the current product line-up.
 The D7500 replaced the earlier Nikon D7200, while the T8i followed on from the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T8i and D7500 can be found, respectively, in the Canon T8i Manual (free pdf) or the online Nikon D7500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T8i and the Nikon D7500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.